Health Information for Infected Veterans

 The investigators will interview Veterans and providers to learn what motivates certain patients and providers/staff to use MHV in a certain way, or to understand MHV system issues, as well as attitudes and perceptions that prevent others from using MHV.
 The investigators will select patients and providers from six VA medical centers and interview those with high-, low, or no- MHV use.
 The investigators will discuss how participants use MHV to manage HIV and other conditions.
 The investigators will discuss with Veterans how providers use MHV as a tool for communication and coordination.
 With Veterans not using MHV (or minimal use), the investigators will ask about reasons.
 The interviews will be audio-recorded.

 Aim/Step 3: Incorporate findings from Aims/Steps 1 and 2 to design an intervention that will be tested by Veterans and providers.

 The investigators will compare the data from aims/steps 1 and 2 to develop an intervention that may improve self-management in Veterans with HIV.
 The investigators will identify Veterans and providers from two VA medical centers that will help the investigators test the intervention through "cognitive walkthroughs."
 Cognitive walkthroughs are used to test an intervention that is in the early stages of development.
 Veterans and providers will be the first to test if the intervention is acceptable and feasible.
 Participants will also offer feedback to the researchers as it relates to problems with using the intervention.
 The cognitive walkthroughs will be audio- and video-recorded.

-Human Immunodeficiency Virus electronic medical record personal health record Veteran self-management Immunologic Deficiency Syndromes Acquired Immunodeficiency Syndrome HIV Infections HIV-infected Veterans who use MHV HIV-infected Veterans who do not use MHV Providers and staff of HIV-infected veteran
+Human Immunodeficiency Virus, electronic medical record, personal health record, Veteran, self-management, Acquired Immunodeficiency Syndrome, HIV Infections, HIV-infected Veterans who use MHV, HIV-infected Veterans who do not use MHV, Providers and staff of HIV-infected veteran

 You can join if…